 - Password manager.

 - ID theft protection.

-Like Intego, McAfee has a much better suite of internet security tools than MacKeeper does.
+Like Intego, McAfee has better cybersecurity tools than MacKeeper.
 McAfee’s firewall offers an intuitive interface that improves on macOS’s built-in firewall, and its web protection tools can block phishing attacks, exploits, and more.
 McAfee even includes a WebAdvisor tool that advises you about suspicious sites on search engines like Google, as well as links from social media sites like Facebook, Twitter, and Instagram.